Active Brownian particle under stochastic position and orientation resetting in a harmonic trap: ABP under stochastic resetting without harmonic trap

-We found that at intermediate timescales, high activity ($\Pe$) and low resetting rate ($r$) result in persistent behavior, characterized by bimodal distributions and negative kurtosis.
+We found that at intermediate timescales, high activity ($\Pe$) and low resetting rate ($r$) result in persistent behavior, characterized by bimodal distributions and negative excess kurtosis.
 At longer times, the system reaches a nonequilibrium steady state (NESS), where moments stabilize.
-The steady-state kurtosis shows non-monotonic behavior, deviating from the positive kurtosis value of $1$ seen in Brownian particles under resetting, across different values of both activity ($\Pe$) and resetting rate ($r$).
+The steady state excess kurtosis shows non-monotonic behavior, deviating from the positive excess kurtosis value of $1$ seen in Brownian particle under resetting, across different values of both activity ($\Pe$) and resetting rate ($r$).